-- 1. All uses and development within a reduced buffer remain subject to mitigation sequencing and any unmitigated impacts resulting from a buffer reduction are required to be compensated for consistent with TSMP 6.4.2(A) through (E) to achieve no net loss of ecological functions. - 2.
+- 1. All uses and development within a reduced buffer remain subject to mitigation sequencing and any unmitigated impacts resulting from a buffer reduction are required to be compensated for consistent with TSMP Section 6.4.2(A) through (E) to achieve no net loss of ecological functions. - 2.
 In all shoreline designations, water-dependent and public access uses and development may reduce the standard buffer such that direct water access is provided. - 3.
-'Natural' Designated Shorelines: Buffer reductions shall not be permitted for non-water-dependent and public access uses and development except through a shoreline variance.

-- 4. 'Urban-Conservancy' and 'Shoreline Residential' Designated Shorelines: The buffer shall not be reduced to any less than 3⁄4 of the standard buffer width for water-related and water-enjoyment uses and development, including mixed-use development.
+'Natural' Designated Shorelines: Buffer reductions shall not be permitted for non-water-dependent and public access uses and development except through a shoreline variance. - 4.
+'Urban-Conservancy' and 'Shoreline Residential' Designated Shorelines: The buffer shall not be reduced to any less than 3⁄4 of the standard buffer width for water-related and water-enjoyment uses and development, including water-oriented portions of mixed-use development.
 Further reductions shall only be allowed through a shoreline variance. - 5.
-'High-Intensity' and 'Downtown Waterfront' Designated Shorelines: Buffer reductions for water-related and water-enjoyment uses, including mixed-use development, shall not exceed 1⁄2 the standard buffer width.
+'High-Intensity' and 'Downtown Waterfront' Designated Shorelines: Buffer reductions for water-related and water-enjoyment uses, including water-oriented portions of mixed-use

+- development, shall not exceed 1⁄2 the standard buffer width.
 Further reductions shall only be allowed through a shoreline variance. - 6.
-Reductions of the standard buffer for any stand-alone non-water-oriented use or development shall not be allowed except through a shoreline variance. - 7.
-Reduction of the standard buffer may be permitted for stairs or walkways necessary to access the shoreline or access an existing use or structure provided that any stair or walkway in the marine shoreline complies with all provisions of the Program, conforms to the existing topography and, to the extent feasible, minimizes impervious surfaces. - 8.
-Where a marine buffer geographically coincides with a stream, FWHCA or wetland, provisions for increasing buffers, buffer averaging, and buffer reductions for the wetland and stream component shall apply as described within this chapter only when there is no impact to shoreline functions associated with the marine shoreline.
+The remaining buffer on-site shall be enhanced or restored to provide improved function and protection. - 5.7.
+Reductions of the standard buffer for any stand-alone non-water-oriented use or development shall not be allowed except through a shoreline variance. - 6-8.
+Low impact uses and activities consistent with the marine buffer functions may be permitted within a buffer that has not been reduced depending on the sensitivity of the adjacent aquatic area and shoreline and intensity of the activity or use.
+These may include stairs, walkways, or viewing platforms necessary to access the shoreline, or stormwater management facilities used to sustain existing hydrologic functions provided that it Reduction of the standard buffer may be permitted for stairs or walkways necessary to access the shoreline or access an existing use or structure provided that any stair or walkway in the marine shoreline complies with all provisions of the Program, conforms to the existing topography and, to the extent feasible, minimizes impervious surfaces. - 9.
+Where a marine buffer geographically coincides with another critical area stream, FWHCA or wetland, the provisions for increasing buffers, buffer averaging, and buffer reductions for all overlapping critical areas and buffers the wetland and stream component shall apply as described within this chapter and only when there is no impact to shoreline functions associated with the marine shoreline. - 10.
+Marine buffer averaging may be allowed when the averaged buffer will not result in degradation of the critical areas functions and the buffer is increased adjacent to the high-functioning areas of habitat or more sensitive portion of the shoreline and decreased in the lower-functions or less sensitive portion. - a.
+There are no feasible alternatives to site design that could be accomplished without buffer averaging; - b.
+The total area of the buffer after averaging is equal to the area required without averaging; and, - c.
+The width of the buffer at its narrowest point is never less than that allowed per the buffer reduction allowances above.